What is breast cancer?

 Talk with your doctor about your family history.
 He or she will want to know your relation to any family members who have had breast cancer.
 Your doctor will also want to know how old your relatives were when their breast cancer was diagnosed.

 Should I have a test to find out if I carry the breast cancer gene?

-Think about how you would feel if the test results show that you are at greater risk of getting breast cancer.
+Think about how you would feel if the test results showed that you are at greater risk of getting breast cancer.
 Some people want to know if they have one of the mutated genes.
 Knowing instead of wondering helps them deal with the risk of breast cancer.
 It allows them and their doctors to watch more closely for early signs of cancer.
 But other people would rather not know they have the abnormal gene.
 They feel that it would be too hard to cope with.
 Talk with your doctor about your feelings.
-Remember, even if you have a mutated BRCA1 or BRCA2 gene, your chances of developing breast cancer are still very low.

 How is breast cancer diagnosed?

 If you notice a lump or other change in your breast, see your doctor right away.
 He or she will do a physical exam.
 They will ask you about your health history and your family’s history of breast cancer.
 They will carefully feel your breasts and under your arms for lumps.

 If they find something abnormal, your doctor may order a mammogram.
 A mammogram is a special X-ray of your breasts.
 Your breast will be pressed between two plates.
 This spreads out your breast so that a better X-ray picture can be taken.
 The entire process usually takes about 20 minutes.